-The Raw Materials and Circular Societies Lighthouse will also have clear strategic objectives aiming to achieve EIT RawMaterials being key stakeholder leading this transition process to Circular Societies together with other stakeholders as, for example, leading a Cross-KIC (Knowledge and Innovation Community) initiative for Resource Efficient Societies.
+The Circular Societies Lighthouse will also have clear strategic objectives aiming to achieve EIT RawMaterials being key stakeholder leading this transition process to Circular Societies together with other stakeholders as, for example, leading a Cross-KIC (Knowledge and Innovation Community) initiative for Resource Efficient Societies.

-Raw Materials and Circular Societies contributions to key sectors
+The Circular Societies Lighthouse contributions to key sectors

 Securing raw materials supply

 The Circular Societies Lighthouse will support this from the secondary perspective/Recycling and industrial waste valorisation.

 The Circular Societies Lighthouse will design solutions to address the whole life cycle in a systemic way, from raw materials supply to materials innovation, advanced materials, products, product-service systems, processes, design of products for circularity, new business models, new policy measures, new taxation approaches, and new education and awareness methodologies.